LBC-LNBio/pyKVFinder/docs/source/_api_reference/pyKVFinderResults.export_all.rst

   >>> results = pyKVFinder(pdb)
   >>> results.export_all()

-Yet, we can set a ``include_frequencies_pdf`` flag to True to plot the histograms of the frequencies in a PDF file.
+Yet, we can set a ``include_frequencies_pdf`` flag to True to plot the bar charts of the frequencies in a PDF file.

 .. code-block:: python